Fire Station 1 Project

 - What future opportunities for engagement do residents have?

-The Township will host an open house on Monday, March 28 where residents will have the opportunity to tour Fire Station 1, see the current challenges with the facility and talk with Chief Magers, Fire Department members, the architects and construction manager.
-The Township will produce a virtual tour of the station for residents who are unable to attend in person.
-Additionally, we will host a public information session on Wednesday, May 11 in advance of the Boards review and vote on the project.
-Additionally, residents are welcome to attend and speak at any of the Township meetings, which are held the second and fourth Wednesdays of every month at 7 p.m. at the Wisner Center, 2870 Jacksmith Ave.
+Residents are welcome to attend and speak at any of the Township Board meetings, which are held the second and fourth Wednesdays of every month at 7 p.m. at the Wisner Center, 2870 Jacksmith Ave.
 SE.
 Residents can also attend these meetings virtually.
-Finally, residents can share their thoughts at any time with Chief Magers by emailing him at firstname.lastname@example.org
+Residents can share their thoughts at any time with Chief Magers by emailing him at email@example.com

 - What’s the timeline for this project?
 Where are we now and what’s happening next?

 You can view the complete timeline for this project here